 Speaking disparagingly of entire UP, Bihar is reprehensible, Tejashwi Yadav on DMK MP’s remarks

-The Bihar deputy chief minister was commenting on remarks by Dayanidhi Maran that people from the two states come to Tamil Nadu to clean toilets.
+The Bihar deputy chief minister was responding to a video of Dayanidhi Maran from 2019 that resurfaced on social media.

 Speaking disparagingly about the entire population of Bihar and Uttar Pradesh is reprehensible, Bihar Deputy Chief Minister Tejashwi Yadav said on Sunday in response to remarks by Dravida Munnetra Kazhagam MP Dayanidhi Maran, reported The Hindu.